-We had net cash provided by operations of approximately \$64,712 during the three months ended March 31, 2020.
-At March 31, 2020, we had negative working capital of approximately \$719,067.
-Additionally, at March 31, 2020, we had an accumulated deficit of approximately \$11,400,038 and stockholder's equity of \$356,981.
+We had net cash provided by operations of \$47,890 during the six months ended June 30, 2020.
+At June 30, 2020, we had negative working capital of \$961,004.
+Additionally, at June 30, 2020, we had an accumulated deficit of \$11,373,472 and stockholder's equity of \$387,304.
 These matters and our expected needs for capital investments required to support operational growth raise substantial doubt about our ability to continue as a going concern.
-Our consolidated financial statements do not include any adjustments to reflect the possible effects on recoverability and classification of assets or the amounts and classification of liabilities that may result from our inability to continue as a going concern.
+Our condensed consolidated financial statements do not include any adjustments to reflect the possible effects on recoverability and classification of assets or the amounts and classification of liabilities that may result from our inability to continue as a going concern.

 The Company may incur significant delays and/or expenses in addition to, impairing its ability to secure additional financing, relating to the worldwide COVID-19 (coronavirus) pandemic.
 Beginning in late 2019, there have been reports of the COVID-19 (coronavirus) outbreak originating in China, prompting government-imposed quarantines, closures of certain travel and businesses, which outbreak evolved into a worldwide pandemic in March 2020.
 It is presently unknown whether and to what extent the Company's supply chains may be affected if the pandemic persists for an extended period of time.
 The Company may incur significant delays or expenses relating to such events outside of its control, which could have a material adverse impact on its business, operating results and financial condition.
-The Company's reliance on securing additional capital for its public company expenses may be impaired due to the effect on the U.S. financial markets.
-The inability to obtain appropriate financing, may affect its compliance requirements as a public company.
+The Company's reliance on securing additional capital for its public company.
 The Company has been using its working capital from its operating subsidiaries, to support its public company expenses.
-The continued drain on its working capital have forced the Company to incur cutbacks, which may affect its future operating revenue as well as, its ability to continue operations.
+The continue drain on its working capital have forced the Company to incur cutbacks, which may affect its future operating revenue as well as, its ability to continue operations.

 On April 1, 2020, the Company's UK based subsidiary, GTCL furloughed 6 employees.
 Under the "Corona Virus Job Retention Scheme", the furloughed employees will be paid through the Company, reimbursable in an amount equal to 80% of the employees' wages thru the UK government until June 30, 2020.
+The Company has recorded the reimbursement of the 80% of wages, in the amount of \$32,333, in salaries, in its statement of operations for the six months ended June 30, 2020.
 On May 4, 2020, the Bournemouth, Christchurch and Poole Council, has awarded a grant of £25,000 to GTCL, under its COVID-19 relief scheme, "Retail, Leisure and Hospitality Relief".
-The grant is not a loan and is not to be repaid.
-Additionally, on May 5, 2020, the Bournemouth, Christchurch and Poole Council, waived the 2020 business rates for the period starting April 1, 2020 thru March 31, 2021, of approximately £13,224 or \$16,941, at the quarterly average exchange rate at March 31, 2020 of 1.281097.
-On May 8, 2020, Orbsat Corp was approved for the Payroll Protection Program, ("PPP") loan.
+The grant is not a loan and is not to be repaid and is reflected as other income on the Company's statement of operations.
+Additionally, on May 5, 2020, the Bournemouth, Christchurch and Poole Council, waived the 2020 business rates for the period starting April 1, 2020 thru March 31, 2021, of approximately £13,224 or \$16,941, at the quarterly average exchange rate at June 30, 2020 of 1.281097.

+On May 8, 2020, Orbsat Corp was approved for the Payroll Protection Program ("PPP") loan.
 The loan is for \$20,832 and has a term of 2 years, of which the first 6 months are deferred at an interest rate of 1%.
-The Company anticipates that the continued demands to provide working capital may require the Company to engage in various cost-cutting measures, including, without limitation, temporary or permanent cutbacks to its personnel, curtailing portion(s) of its operations, etc., which measures are likely to adversely affect the Company's future operations, revenue as well as its ability to continue its current operations.
+As of June 30, 2020, the Company has recorded \$10,416 as current portion of notes payable and \$10,416 as notes payable long term.